openRIFT/rift/README.md

 # RIFT (Repository Interface For Terminals)
 ## By 0Stormy

-**RIFT is currently being rewritten being I was really bad at coding when I started this**
+**RIFT is currently being rewritten because I was really bad at coding when I started this**

 RIFT is a new way of downloading files of the internet, it uses repositories that anyone can setup and host on a web server.
 RIFT runs right in your terminal so you can use it on Windows, Mac, and Linux with ease.